tbreese3/Helios/README.md

 ```

 ## License
-Helios is released under the MIT License – see LICENSE for details.
+Helios is released under the MIT License – see the [LICENSE](LICENSE) file for full text.